 Know in one minute about Ginger Essential Oil Health Benefits

-Ginger essential oil benefits are anti-inflammatory also used for joint pains and knee pain.
+Ginger essential oil benefits are linked to its anti-inflammatory properties and it’s very useful in joint pains and knee pain.
 It is also good for nausea and vomiting.
-The oil due to citral, eucalyptol, and camphor is widely used during cough.
-Aromatherapy with ginger oil improves the conditions of patients having cancer or have surgery of stomach.
+Ginger oil contains citral, eucalyptol, and camphor that’s why it’s widely used during cough.
+Aromatherapy with ginger oil improves the conditions of patients having cancer or had stomach surgery.

 Ginger essential oil is obtained by steam distillation of ginger (Zingiber officinale Roscoe) rhizomes (dried roots).
 The color of the oil is light yellow volatile with a pleasant odor.
 Ginger essential oil benefits mainly include joint pain, joint stiffness, lumbar and pelvic pain, and spasms.

 Ginger essential oil is used in various foods, beverages, such as soft drinks, soap, detergent, creams-lotion, perfumes, and many types of medicinal products.
 Recently active fibers containing ginger essential oil (12%) are used in food packaging to reduce microbial contamination (1).

 The ginger plant is native in tropical Asia and generally cultivated in most American tropical countries with widespread use in popular medicine.

 Ingwerol (ginger oil)

 Ginger essential oil benefits are due to the high content of sesquiterpene hydrocarbons, in particular, zingiberene, ar-curcumene, β-bisabolene, and β-ses-quiphellandrene, and the monoterpenoids geranial, neral, camphene, and other components as follows (2)